 - Miso: essential for miso soup, sauces and simple miso-based dishes.

-- Dashi packs: very helpful when you want an easy Japanese soup base.
+- Dashi packs: helpful when you want an easy Japanese soup base.

 - Japanese rice: an essential part of everyday Japanese meals.